nautobot/helm-charts/CONTRIBUTING.md

 $ pre-commit run -av
 ```

-In some cases, such as documentation updates pre-commit will actually make the docs changes for you so it's possible to run the command above 1 time, it will fail because an update was necessary, but on subsequent runs it will succeed.
+In some cases, such as documentation updates pre-commit will actually make the docs changes for you so it's possible to run the command above 1 time, it will fail because an update was necessary, but on subsequent runs, it will succeed.

 Before pushing any code the pre-commit tests should all pass locally, these tests will again be run by the CI process and will prevent CI from succeeding.

 ### Linting

-Pre-commit runs several [built-in hooks](https://pre-commit.com/hooks.html) for linting linting tasks such as:
+Pre-commit runs several [built-in hooks](https://pre-commit.com/hooks.html) for linting tasks such as:

 * `check-case-conflict` - Check for files that would conflict in case-insensitive filesystems.
 * `check-json` - This hook checks json files for parseable syntax.
 * `check-yaml` - This hook checks yaml files for parseable syntax.
 * `check-merge-conflict` - Check for files that contain merge conflict strings.
-* `end-of-file-fixer` - Ensures that a file is either empty, or ends with one newline.
+* `end-of-file-fixer` - Ensures that a file is either empty or ends with one newline.
 * `fix-byte-order-marker` - removes UTF-8 byte order marker.
 * `mixed-line-ending` - Replaces or checks mixed line ending.
 * `pretty-format-json` - This hook sets a standard for formatting JSON files.